-Have you ever tried cigarette smoking, even one or two puffs?

-How old were you when you smoked a whole cigarette for the first time?

-During the past 30 days, on how many days did you smoke cigarettes?

-During the past 30 days, on the days you smoked, how many cigarettes did you smoke per day?

-During the past 30 days, how did you usually get your own cigarettes?

-When you bought cigarettes in a store during the past 30 days, were you ever asked to show proof of age?

-During the past 30 days, on how many days did you smoke cigarettes on school property?

-Have you ever smoked cigarettes regularly, that is, at least one cigarette every day for 30 days?

-Have you ever tried to quit smoking cigarettes?
+- 28. Have you ever tried cigarette smoking, even one or two puffs? - 29.
+How old were you when you smoked a whole cigarette for the first time? - 30.
+During the past 30 days, on how many days did you smoke cigarettes? - 31.
+During the past 30 days, on the days you smoked, how many cigarettes did you smoke per day? - 32.
+During the past 30 days, how did you usually get your own cigarettes? - 33.
+When you bought or tried to buy cigarettes in a store during the past 30 days, were you ever asked to show proof of age? - 34.
+During the past 30 days, on how many days did you smoke cigarettes on school property? - 35.
+Have you ever smoked cigarettes daily, that is, at least one cigarette every day for 30 days? - 36.
+During the past 12 months, did you ever try to quit smoking cigarettes?

 These questions measure smoking experimentation, current smoking patterns, age of initiation, adherence to Federal regulations regarding sale of cigarettes, smoking on school property, and attempt to quit smoking.
-Tobacco use is considered the chief preventable cause of death in the United States21 with over 20% of all deaths attributable to tobacco use.22 Cigarette smoking is responsible for heart disease; cancers of the lung, larynx, mouth, esophagus, and bladder; stroke; and chronic obstructive pulmonary disease.21 In addition, there is evidence that cigarette smokers are more likely to drink alcohol and use marijuana and cocaine as compared to non smokers.21 If current patterns of smoking behavior persist, an estimated 5 million U.S. persons who were aged 0-17 years in 1995 could die prematurely from smoking-related illnesses.23 In 1996, the Food and Drug Administration issued regulations to implement the 1993 law known as the "Synar Amendment" which restricts the sale and distribution of cigarettes and smokeless tobacco to children and teenagers under age 18.24 Over 80% of school districts prohibit tobacco use in the school building and on the grounds at all times.13
+Tobacco use is considered the chief preventable cause of death in the United States21 with over 20% of all deaths attributable to tobacco use.22 Cigarette smoking is responsible for heart disease; cancers of the lung, larynx, mouth, esophagus, and bladder; stroke; and chronic obstructive pulmonary disease.21 In addition, there is evidence that cigarette smokers are more likely to drink alcohol and use marijuana and cocaine as compared to non smokers.21 If current patterns of smoking behavior persist, an estimated 5 million U.S. persons who were aged 0 -17 years in 1995 could die prematurely from smoking-related illnesses.23 In 1996, the Food and Drug Administration issued regulations to implement the 1993 law known as the "Synar Amendment" which restricts the sale and distribution of cigarettes and smokeless tobacco to children and teenagers under age 18.24 Over 80% of school districts prohibit tobacco use in the school building and on the grounds at all times.13